The Winchesters

-The Winchesters is an American dark fantasy drama television series developed by Robbie Thompson and is a spin-off of Supernatural (2005–2020).
-The series premiered on October 11, 2022, on The CW.
+The Winchesters is an American dark fantasy drama television series developed by Robbie Thompson and is a spin-off of Supernatural (2005–2020), set in an alternate universe within the same multiverse as the parent show and following a group of young monster hunters formed in 1972 by Mary Campbell and John Winchester, the future parents of Supernaturals main protagonists Dean and Sam Winchester.
+It premiered on The CW on October 11, 2022, and concluded on March 7, 2023.
+In May 2023, the series was canceled after one season.

 Synopsis

 Set in the 1970s, Dean Winchester narrates the story of how his parents, John Winchester and Mary Campbell, met, fell in love, and fought monsters together while in search of their missing fathers.